3rd North Midland Brigade, Royal Field Artillery: Origin

 On the outbreak of World War I, the Commanding Officer (CO) was Lieutenant-Colonel C.C.
 Leveson-Gore, a retired Major in the Indian Army, appointed on 1 April 1909.

 World War I

 Mobilisation

 The order to mobilise was received on 4 August 1914.
 Shortly afterwards, the men were invited to volunteer for overseas service, and the majority having accepted this liability, the North Midland Division concentrated at Luton.
 In November it moved to the area round Bishop's Stortford where it completed its war training.
 At the time of mobilisation, the batteries of III North Midland Bde were each equipped with four 15-pounder guns.

 The formation of reserve or 2nd Line TF units was authorised by the War Office on 31 August 1914.
 They began to form in September 1914 as a duplicate of the 1st: the units took a '2/' prefix to distinguish them from the 1st Line unit.
-The unit therefore became the 1/III and 2/IIINorth Midland Brigade RFA (TF), the latter forming part of 2nd North Midland Division.
+The unit therefore became the 1/III and 2/III North Midland Brigade RFA (TF), the latter forming part of 2nd North Midland Division.